Patient Portrayal

 Before receiving ENTYVIO, tell your healthcare provider about all of your medical conditions, including if you:

-The most common side effects of ENTYVIO include: common cold, headache, joint pain, nausea, fever, infections of the nose and throat, tiredness, cough, bronchitis, flu, back pain, rash, itching, sinus infection, throat pain, pain in the extremities, and with injections under the skin; pain, swelling, or redness at the injection site.
+The most common side effects of ENTYVIO include: common cold, headache, joint pain, nausea, fever, infections of the nose and throat, tiredness, cough, bronchitis, flu, back pain, rash, itching, sinus infection, throat pain, pain in the extremities, and with injections under the skin: pain, swelling, itching, hives, bruising, rash, or redness at the injection site.

 These are not all of the possible side effects of ENTYVIO.